Sahil-Patil-23/ComputerVision_Disaster_Classification/README.md

 # ComputerVision_Disaster_Classification
 Contains only code of a natural disaster classification project I did in 2024.
+Dataset of satellite images not included.